Write a Playbook with Oracle Linux Automation Engine

 A playbook is a set of instructions, written in proper YAML syntax, run against a single host or a group of hosts.
 These files have the default extension of .yml, or .yaml.

-Our first playbook will target all hosts from the provided inventory file.
-The contents of this sample playbook consist of a single task that prints a debug message.
+Our first playbook will target all hosts from the created inventory file.
+This sample playbook consists of a single task that prints a debug message.

 From a terminal on the Oracle Linux Automation Engine Control Node: